ravidshachar/terraform-domain-gen/README.md

 * workstations_count - amount of workstations desired (default: 1)
 ## How to use?
 Use a bash shell with azure CLI, terraform and ansible installed.
+You should also have python installed with the requirements described in requirements.txt.
+I recommend using a venv and running `pip install -r requirements.txt` to easily install all dependencies.
 create a .tfvars with the above variables, and then:
 ```
 az login